gman-ui/cse15l-lab-reports/lab-report-1-week-2.md

 ![VS Code Image](Step%20One%20Download%20VS%20Code.PNG)

 ## Remotely Connecting
 In the Get Started menu of VS Code, click the Terminal buttom at the top left of the screen.
 In the drop-down menu, click the create new terminal button, and then from there type the following command to connect to your account: `ssh cs15lwi22XX@ieng6.ucsd.edu`, with XX being your assigned letters.
-You will then have to enter your password, and after that, you will be in the home directory of your student account.
+You will then have to enter your password, and after that, you will be in the home directory of your student remote account.
 ![Remote Connection](Step%20Two.PNG)

 ## Trying Some Commands
 Some example commands include `ls` to list all the files in your current directory, or `cd` followed by the directory name, to move to a directory within your current one.
-You can also use `cp` to copy files from a given directory, `make` to create new files, and when you're done, type `exit` to cut your connection.
+You can also use `cp` to copy files from a given directory, `make` to create new files of whatever type, and when you're done, type `exit` to cut your connection.
 ![Example Commands](Step%20Three%20Example%20Commands.PNG)

 ## Moving Files with `scp`